Do you want to go winter camping in Ontario?

 Visitors will especially enjoy the skating rink and skating trail which is lit by torch in the evening.
 If skiing or skating isn’t your thing grab a pair of snowshoes and easily hike 2 kilometres from the East River Campground to the frozen Stubbs Falls.
 Arrowhead’s Beaver Meadow Trail is a moderate seven-kilometre trek taking you past the Porcupine Bluffs circling a large beaver pond where otter, moose, beavers, and blue herons are regularly seen.
 Cross country ski equipment, skates, and snowshoes are available for rent at the main gate.
 Arrowhead also offers free tubes for people to experience the fun of sliding down the tubing hill.
 Warm up in one of two warm-up shelters or enjoy the open fire pit at the top of the hill.

 Bruce Peninsula/Southern Georgian Bay/Lake Simcoe

-This park is most famous for its 400 meter skating oval through the trees that is lit up at night providing a unique and fun winter camping experience suitable for all ages.
+This park is most famous for its 400-metre skating oval through the trees that is lit up at night providing a unique and fun winter camping experience suitable for all ages.
 There are a number of easy to moderate trail systems each with their own scenic viewing areas and showcasing educational storyboard signs.
 With 11 kilometres of quality tracked ski trails, there are many more kilometres left unploughed for hikers on snowshoes and cross-country skiers.
-Take the 3.5 kilometre looped Tower Trail (easy) to see the panoramic view of the wetlands from the observation tower, or try the 4 kilometre Lake Ridge Trail (moderate) in to the interior of the park.
+Take the 3.5-kilometre looped Tower Trail (easy) to see the panoramic view of the wetlands from the observation tower, or try the four-kilometre Lake Ridge Trail (moderate) in to the interior of the park.
 A trip to MacGregor isn’t complete without a trip to the Visitors Centre with live displays, exhibits, and where interpretive educational programs are offered.

 Frontenac Provincial Park